learn-with-me/books-self-help/src/the-5-am-club/highlights/index.md

 It's never too late.
 Live a life you're proud of.
 If you find that you're not, I hope you have the strength to start all over again. - F. Scott Fitzgerald

 And those who were seen dancing were thought to be insane by those who could not hear the music. - Friedrich Nietzsche

-## Keep in mind

-Can you break each chapter into three parts?

-- The beginning will be focused on introducing the major characters and establishing the setting of the story.
-- The middle will explore the major “problem” of the book.
-- The end will resolve the book’s major problem.